tassa-yoniso-manasi-karoto/langkit/README.md

 ## Features
 - **One or two subtitle files**: Two subtitle files can be used together to provide foreign and native language expressions on the same card.
-- **Media files are optional**: Requires only a single foreign subtitles file to generate text-only flash cards.
-Associated media content is optional, but highly recommended.
 - **Multiple subtitle formats**: Any format which is supported by [go-astisub][5] is also supported by this application, although some formats may work slightly better than others.
 If in doubt, try to use `.srt` subtitles.